Publications

 Book Chapters and Invited Articles

-“Evolution in Animal Aided Design: Transitioning to Urban Biodiversity,” with Mitchell Joachim and Nicholas Gervasi, in Transitioning to Sustainable Cities and Communities, Hubert Klumptner (et.al, eds.), (Basel: MDPI Books, forthcoming 2023).
+Interview with Mitchell Joachim, Peder Anker, and Nicholas Gervasi” in Transitioning to Sustainable Cities and Communities, Hubert Klumptner (et.al, eds.), (Basel: MDPI Books, 2024), p.
+137-148.

 Commemorating COVID,” with Mitchell Joachim and Paul D. Miller, in The Pandemic Effect, Braine Brownell (ed.), (Princeton: Princeton Architectural Press, 2023), 44-45.